-We are grateful to the following for supporting the Oxford Martin Programme on the Illegal Wildlife Trade:
+We are grateful to the following organisations for their generous support of the Oxford Martin Programme on Wildlife Trade:

 The Oxford Martin School at the University of Oxford is a unique research centre that addresses global challenges and opportunities of the 21st century, across disciplines, that have the potential to have real impact beyond academia.
 The Oxford Martin Programme on Wildlife Trade has been created from funding by the School, which is supported until 2020.